Zagesh/Order_Tracking_App/README.md

 # Order_Tracking_App
-Simple app created so that customer and business can track food orders
+Simple app created so that customer and business can track food orders.

-Built using Android Studio
+Built using Android Studio.

-Php used to communicate with database
+Php used to communicate with database.